jocelynz4890/panko-backend/apiSpec.md

 ---

-# API Specification: Snapshot Concept
+# API Specification: Recipe Concept

 **Purpose:** Record individual attempts at preparing a dish, including context and outcome, so that the cook can compare attempts, learn from variations, and see how their results change over time.